americanexpress/jest-image-snapshot/README.md

 * `comparisonMethod`: (default: `pixelmatch`) (options `pixelmatch` or `ssim`) The method by which images are compared.  `pixelmatch` does a pixel by pixel comparison, whereas `ssim` does a structural similarity comparison.  `ssim` is a new experimental feature for jest-image-snapshot, but may become the default comparison method in the future.
 For a better understanding of how to use SSIM, see [Recommendations when using SSIM Comparison](#recommendations-when-using-ssim-comparison).
 * `customSnapshotsDir`: A custom absolute path of a directory to keep this snapshot in
 * `customDiffDir`: A custom absolute path of a directory to keep this diff in
+* `storeReceivedOnFailure`: (default: `false`) Store the received images seperately from the composed diff images on failure.
+This can be useful when updating baseline images from CI.
+* `customReceivedDir`: A custom absolute path of a directory to keep this received image in
 * `customSnapshotIdentifier`: A custom name to give this snapshot.
 If not provided one is computed automatically.
 When a function is provided it is called with an object containing `testPath`, `currentTestName`, `counter` and `defaultIdentifier` as its first argument.
 The function must return an identifier to use for the snapshot.
 If a path is given, the path will be created inside the snapshot/diff directories.
 * `diffDirection`: (default: `horizontal`) (options `horizontal` or `vertical`) Changes diff image layout direction
 * `noColors`: Removes coloring from console output, useful if storing the results in a file